bsaadia/grasimu-project/README.md

 ### Installation

+*Note: The following installation instructions have been tested on macOS Big Sur 11.2 (running through Rosetta), Ubuntu 20.04 running in a virtualbox on Windows 10, and a clean install of Fedora32.
+While all components will work directly on Windows, there is not yet an easy install method.*
+*GRASIMU was designed in Python 3.8 and does not yet work on 3.9 due to dependencies not being released for that version yet.
+Consider using a package like pyenv to manage your python version within the project's virtual environment.*

+A FORTRAN compiler like gcc is required to use GRASIMU, and must be installed separately.

 Get up and running with `make deploy`.
 This will install all of the dependencies.
-A FORTRAN compiler like gcc is required to use GRASIMU, and must be installed seperately.

 ```shell
 $ git clone https://github.com/bsaadia/grasimu-project